-The watercolor technique wet-on-wet is the process of wetting the paper’s surface first with water before applying watercolor paint to it.
-The water can be brushed on, sprayed on or sponged on the paper.
+The watercolor technique of wet-on-wet is the process of wetting the paper’s surface first with water before applying watercolor paint to it.
+The water can be brushed on, sprayed on, or sponged on the paper.
 Watercolor paint is then brushed on while the paper is still wet or damp.

 Wet-On-Wet Wash Technique

 The wet-on-wet “wash” is used for painting large, solid-color backgrounds or underpainting for glazing and for smaller areas and objects in a composition.

 - Flat Wash Technique – painting an area with watercolor paint in a seamless color value without evident brush strokes showing.

 - Graded Wash Technique – painting an area with watercolor paint from a dark to a light color value by adding more water to the paint brush instead of adding more watercolor paint.